Sociology (SOC)

 Selected topics in sociology.
 May be repeated as topics change.
 Maximum 8 credits.

-This course examines the treatment and needs of special populations within the United States criminal justice system from initial law enforcement contact to reentry back into the community.
+This course examines the treatment and needs of special populations within the US criminal justice system from initial law enforcement contact to reentry into the community.
 Special populations covered include individuals with mental health disorders, the elderly, those with infectious diseases, noncitizens, transgender individuals, and pregnant women.
+Cross-listed as: CJS-455.

 Selected topics in Sociology.
 May be repeated as topics change.
 Maximum 8 credits.

 Work learning experience for Sociology Majors.
-Placement arranged by student, and approved, supervised, and evaluated by faculty member.
-Student spends 3 to 4 hours each week in work setting for each credit earned.
+Placement arranged by student; approved, supervised, and evaluated by faculty member.
+Student spends 3 to 4 hours/week in work setting for each credit earned.
 Compensation possible.
 Does not count toward the major.
 May be repeated to a maximum of 4 credits.
 Graded Pass/Fail.

 Advanced independent study of a sociology/anthropology area not normally available in the curriculum.
 Requires written report.
-May be repeatd to a maximum of 4 credits.
+May be repeated to a maximum of 4 credits.

-Planning, executing and completing a senior thesis in Sociology is the goal of this sequence.
-With guidance from a faculty sponsor and a committee of readers, student will identify and pursue a topic of interest in the field.
-Written and oral presentation of the project is required for credit.
-Must be repeated (8 credits total) to qualify for Sociology honors.
+Planning and executing a senior thesis in Sociology.
+With guidance from a faculty sponsor and a committee of readers, students identify and pursue a topic of interest in the field.
+Written and oral presentation of the project are required for credit.
+Must be repeated (8 credits total) for Sociology honors.